Trump: ‘Bob Mueller Should Not Testify’

 Trump’s statements conflict with previous sentiments he expressed on the matter.
 Last week, he indicated that it was Barr’s responsibility to decide if Mueller should testify.

-Frustration has grown among Congressional Democrats, particularly after the release of a letter that Mueller had sent to Barr saying that Mueller felt Barr was mischaracterizing the findings of his investigation and creating confusion in the media and for the public at large.
+Frustration has grown among Congressional Democrats, particularly after the release of a letter that Mueller sent to Barr saying that Mueller felt Barr was mischaracterizing the findings of his investigation and creating confusion in the media and for the public at large.

-Mueller in his letter said that Barr’s summary “did not fully capture the context, nature, and substance of this Office’s work and conclusions,” and expressed concern about “public confusion” about central aspects of the investigation.
+Mueller, in his letter, said that Barr’s summary “did not fully capture the context, nature, and substance of this Office’s work and conclusions,” and expressed concern about “public confusion” about central aspects of the investigation.

 Robert Mueller and the House Judiciary Committee reach a tentative date for the special counsel to testify on May 15, House Democrat says https://t.co/nXH1YJk5Ow pic.twitter.com/vA3Q1pP3zA